ddatta-DAC/NGS2_recsys_1/database_state.md

 fetched : boolean

-citation_only : boolean   (Todo : Get context/Meaning )
+citation_only : boolean   (Todo : Get context/Meaning ).
+I see abstract missing in these cases.

+Abstract not null or  pdf url not null count : 203785

+doi not null count : 14774

 ---

+SELECT *  from recsys_citationobject;

+no data

 ---

+SELECT *  from recsys_citation ;

+no data

 ---